aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2009/aspose-words-for-reporting-services-3-1-2-release-notes/_index.md

 {{% /alert %}}

-This is a minor release containing multiple fixes of issues reported by our customers.
+This is a minor release containing several fixes of issues reported by our customers.

 - NullReferenceException thrown for some reports that contain hidden items.
 - Not all of table cell text fir on the page.